Becoming A Catholic

 Please note: some people come along for some or all of the programme but decide they do not want to become a Catholic.
 This is fine, there is absolutely no pressure.

-Priests or Fran Wickes.
+Priests or Mrs. Fran Hazel.

 Catholic Enquiry Office